ocxtal/nd/test.md

 $ nd -a  ,2    test/hello.txt
 000000000000 0008 | 48 65 6c 6c 6f 0a 00 00                         | Hello...
 $ ! (nd --pad=-2   test/hello.txt 2>&1)
-error: Invalid value "-2" for '--pad <N,M>': negative values are not allowed for this option ("-2" gave -2 and 0).
+error: invalid value '-2' for '--pad <N,M>': negative values are not allowed for this option ("-2" gave -2 and 0).

-For more information try --help
+For more information, try '--help'.
 $ ! (nd --pad 2,2, test/hello.txt 2>&1)
-error: Invalid value "2,2," for '--pad <N,M>': "N,M" format expected for this option.
+error: invalid value '2,2,' for '--pad <N,M>': "N,M" format expected for this option.

-For more information try --help
+For more information, try '--help'.
 $ ! (nd --pad ,,   test/hello.txt 2>&1 | head -1)
-error: Invalid value ",," for '--pad <N,M>': "N,M" format expected for this option.
+error: invalid value ',,' for '--pad <N,M>': "N,M" format expected for this option.
 $ ! (nd --pad xx   test/hello.txt 2>&1 | head -1)
-error: Invalid value "xx" for '--pad <N,M>': failed to parse "xx" at "xx": parsing failed at a variable in "xx"
+error: invalid value 'xx' for '--pad <N,M>': failed to parse "xx" at "xx": parsing failed at a variable in "xx"
 ```

 `--pad` is applied after `--cut`.